alexmanrique/blog/_posts/2021-11-12-five-graph-problems-you-should-know-in-java.md

 ### Conclusion

-In this post we have seen 5 problems related with graphs and how to implement them using Java.
+In this post we have seen how to define a graph data structure in Java.
+We have seen 5 problems related with graphs and how to implement them using Java.
 We have seen 2 key algorithms that help us solve this kind of problems, DFS and BFS.